Kyoko Mizuki: Biography

 "I lost my mother when I was 21, then I was all alone in the world.
 To write the story healed my sorrow"; "Before I wrote the story of Candy, one of what some decided was "Who is her mother is not the theme".
 Whoever are your parents, you must accept your destiny and stand on your own feet---I wanted to say so.
 When I started to write the story, it was two years after my mother passed away.
 My father passed away at my 12th year, I lived in solitude because I am the only child of them.
 Looking back on my years of writing Candy story, I realize that I healed my pain by writing".

-(quote: "Interviews with Manga Authors" by Itou Ayako.
-Doubun Shoin inc.).
+(quote: "Interviews with Manga Authors" by Itou Ayako, Doubun Shoin inc.).

 The manga was adapted into anime television series in 1976 by Toei Animation.
 Since then Candy Candy has made her one of the more successful female manga writers.

 The last episode of Candy Candy was written at Domaine De Beauvois, a chateau-hotel in France.
 Mizuki said: "I wanted to say good-bye to Candice in beautiful place.
 If possible, I wanted to go to the United Kingdom When I was into the room, tears welled up in my eyes because a picture of fox hunting was hung on the wall.
 Fox hunting--it took Anthony's life.
 When I remember Candice, autumn days at the beautiful hotel came to my mind.
 The hotel was like the villa of Ardray family".

 Since 1980, she is mainly writing juveniles and love stories for young girls as Keiko Nagita.
 Her Fūko to Yūrei series is especially popular.
 Music for Fūko to Yūrei series was composed by Toru Okada (岡田 徹, Okada Toru) who is a member of Japanese famous rock group Moonriders, the album called Siriau Maekara Zutto Suki 知りあう前からずっと好き was released in 1995.

 In 2001, she returned to publishing with the concluding part of Fūko to Yūrei.

 She won the Japan Juvenile Writers Association Prize 2007 for Rainette, Kin Iro no Ringo, a love story of a Japanese girl and a Belarusian boy who was exposed to radiation of Chernobyl Nuclear Power Plant.

 In May 2008, she wrote a story for Shōjo manga after an interval of 18 years.
 The manga Loreley was drawn by Kaya Tachibana.

-She has a husband and a daughter, they enjoy vacation at their cottage in Prince Edward Island every summer.
+She has a husband and a daughter, and they enjoy vacation at their cottage in Prince Edward Island every summer.
 Terry Kamikawa, a student of Anne of Green Gables and hostess of Blue Winds Tea Room in P.E.I, is her best friend.

 She has a collection of heart shaped objects.
 Part of her collection is shown on the Aoitori Bunko official site.